-The Bachelor of Information (BI) is a two year, professional, second-entry undergraduate degree program offered by the Faculty of Information.
-It consists of 11.0 full course equivalent (FCE) and students can apply in the second year of their undergraduate degree.
+The Bachelor of Information (BI) is a two year, professional, second-entry undergraduate degree program.
+At the earliest, students can apply in the second year of their undergraduate degree.

 *If at the time of application you are in the spring of your second year, only the first 1.5 years of academic standing will be available for academic assessment.
 Acceptance into the program will be conditional upon the candidate completing second year and achieving the required academic minimums.